two men laughing together

 Three women laughing at sunset

 Your family thinks of you as the glue or the “easy one.”
 You keep the peace, make everyone feel comfortable, and play family therapist.
 It’s exhausting, and you keep getting pulled into other people’s drama.
 You leave a family vacation and feel like you weren’t able to be your authentic self.
-You wonder how you can have healthy family relationships as the person you are today.
+You wonder how you can have family relationships that don’t require you to disappear or manage everyone else’s emotions.

 Relationship therapy can help you: